 Modern society is a sad state that produces many over-processed livers.
-When we overeat or eat processed or fried foods, and, anytime we are exposed to environmental pollutants or stress, the liver becomes overworked and overloaded.
+When we overeat or eat processed or fried foods, or anytime we are exposed to environmental pollutants or stress, the liver becomes overworked and overloaded.
 When the liver is taxed, it can't process toxins and fat in an efficient way.
-There are many foods that can help cleanse the liver naturally by stimulating its natural ability to clean toxic waste from the body.
+There are many foods that can help cleanse the liver naturally by stimulating its natural ability to expel toxic waste from the body.

 Just a small amount of this pungent white bulb has the ability to activate liver enzymes that help your body flush out toxins.
 Garlic also holds high amounts of allicin and selenium, two natural compounds that aid in liver cleansing.

 High in both vitamin C and antioxidants, citrus fruits like grapefruit, oranges, limes, and lemons support the natural cleansing abilities of the liver.
 Have a small glass of freshly-squeezed grapefruit juice to boost production of the liver detoxification enzymes that help flush out carcinogens and other toxins.

 This liver-loving beverage is full of plant-based antioxidants known as catechins — compounds known to assist liver function.
 Green tea is a delicious, healthy addition to any diet.
 Just remember that green tea offers the benefits, not green tea extract.
 Some research suggests green tea extract may actually have a negative effect on liver health.
 Keep it simple and stick to the beverage to enjoy the benefits of green tea.